Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Om8JLJ5avl8.md

 ### Transcript

-> everything about the eu store yeah i talked about that a little earlier basically we're in the process and that's really boring and it's taking some time and it's super boring stuff, but trying to figure it out
+> everything about the eu store yeah I talked about that a little earlier basically we're in the process and that's really boring and it's taking some time and it's super boring stuff, but trying to figure it out